Kozphy/Note/network/IBM/Host_Name.md

 More importantly in modern HTTP implementations, the use of host names in HTTP requests has these consequences:

-- `Services in the name of one host can be provided by many servers`, which have different IP addresses.
+- `Services in the name of one host` can be provided by `many servers`, which have `different IP addresses`.
-- `One server, with one IP address, can provide services in the name of many hosts.
-This usage is known as virtual hosting`.
+- `One server, with one IP address`, can provide services in the name of many hosts.
+This usage is known as `virtual hosting`.
 [Virtual hosting](./Virtual_hosting.md) explains this process.

 `Host names are mapped to IP addresses by a server known as a DNS server or domain name server`.
 In a large network, many `DNS servers collaborate to provide the mapping between host names and IP addresses`.